John Carmack: Personal life

 As a game developer, Carmack differed from many of his contemporaries by avoiding commitment to a final release date for any game he was developing.
 Instead, when asked for a release date on a new game, Carmack would usually reply that the game would be released "when it's done".
 Employees at Apogee, in their past years the publishers of games by id Software, adopted this business practice as well.
 In 2019, as a guest on The Joe Rogan Experience, Carmack stated that his beliefs have changed over time: "I largely recant from that now."
 On Rages six-year development time he says: "I think we should have done whatever it would have taken to ship that two years earlier."
 Carmack also reflected on the internal development of Quake in this regard and described it as "traumatic" and says id Software could have split the game into two parts and shipped it earlier.

-Carmack has a blog last updated in 2006 (previously a .plan, which could be accessed by making a finger request for an active Twitter account), and also occasionally posts comments to Slashdot.
+Carmack has a blog last updated in 2006 (previously a .plan on id Software's server, under the username johnc), an active Twitter account, and also occasionally posts comments to Slashdot.

 Carmack supported the 2012 presidential campaign of Libertarian Ron Paul, and also persuaded the Libertarian Party of Texas to accept bitcoin as an alternative to donations.
 He is an atheist.
 During a conversation with Joe Rogan, Carmack revealed that he had trained in Brazilian Jiu Jitsu and Judo for several years as a hobby.